fbpx

 Are you tired of struggling with uncomfortable contact lenses or fumbling with glasses?
 LASIK and PRK are options that you can consider.
-Utilizing the Wavefront Technology for Custom LASIK and IFS Intralase (Blade-Free) technology, and Custom PRK, Dr. Haverly has helped thousands of patients achieve outstanding results.
+Dr. Haverly combines iFS Intralase (Blade-Free) and Wavefront guided Technology for exceptional LASIK and Custom PRK outcomes.
+Over the years, Dr. Haverly has helped thousands of patients achieve outstanding results.

 LASIK (laser assisted in-situ keratomileusis) and PRK (photorefractive keratectomy) are laser eye surgeries that reshape the cornea so that images focus correctly on the retina to improve your vision.
 The procedures are effective for many patients with nearsightedness (myopia), farsightedness (hyperopia) and astigmatism.
 Laser Eye Surgery of Erie follows the 3 steps detailed below to give you the best vision possible.
 1) Consultation 2) Evaluation and 3) Surgery Day